gabeweng/gabeweng.github.io/_posts/2020-09-01-vscode-on-colab.md

     ColabCode(port=10000, password="password123")
     ```

+   You can also use it directly with the default port and without any password as shown below.
+    ```python
+    from colabcode import ColabCode
+    ColabCode()
+    ```

 3. You will get the ngrok URL in the output.
 Click the link and a login page will open in a new tab.

     ![](/images/colab-code-step-1.png){:.align-center}

-4. Type the password you had set in step 2.
+4. Type the password you had set in step 2 and click submit.
+If the page gets stuck for more than 4-5 seconds, refresh the page and you should be redirected to the editor.

     ![](/images/colab-code-step-2.png){:.align-center}